AC888221/free-genai-bootcamp-2025/opea-comps-w3/report.md

 Documentation: Examined GPT-SoVITS API implementation to understand correct endpoint structure and required parameters
 Testing: Verified vLLM service functionality and identified health check behavior Next Steps: Monitor service integration to ensure proper audio generation through the updated endpoint

+Summary of Actions Taken for OPEA Progress
+Endpoint Consistency:
+Ensured that all TTS service requests consistently use the correct endpoints (/, /generate, /tts, /v1/audio/speech).
+Implemented a retry mechanism to attempt multiple endpoints in sequence if the first one fails.
+Error Handling Enhancements:
+Added comprehensive error handling in the server code to log detailed error messages for each endpoint attempt.
+Implemented specific handling for timeouts and connection errors to provide clearer feedback to users.
+Logging Improvements:
+Enhanced logging to include the full URL of each TTS request, response status, headers, and content length.
+Logged successful audio generation and detailed errors for failed attempts.
+Frontend Modifications:
+Updated the Streamlit frontend to handle and display error messages related to audio generation separately.
+Increased the timeout for requests to allow for longer processing times when trying different endpoints.
+Added progress indicators to inform users about the status of their requests.
+Testing and Validation:
+Ensured that the system can handle audio generation failures gracefully without affecting the text response.
+Verified that the application provides meaningful feedback to users regarding the status of their requests.
+These actions collectively enhance the robustness, reliability, and user experience of the OPEA system, particularly in handling TTS requests.